nolar/kopf/docs/admission.rst

 exits unexpectedly, this causes the whole operator to exit.

-If the goal is to implement a tunnel only, but not a custom webhook server, it is highly advised to inherit from or to directly use `kopf.WebhookServer` to run a locally listening endpoint.
+If the goal is to implement a tunnel only, but not a custom webhook server, it is highly advised to inherit from or directly use :class:`kopf.WebhookServer` to run a locally listening endpoint.
 This server implements all URL parsing and request handling logic well-aligned with the rest of the framework: